Skip to content

 With its two wheels on the rear axle, a delta tricycle maintains the handling safety expected of a car, even on critical road surfaces.
 At the same time, the load of luggage has little effect on the driving stability of a delta tricycle.
 Last but not least, a low center of gravity and the development of a roll-active rear axle have made it possible to achieve the cornering agility of a modern sports car.

-The reason why we are sticking to the three-wheel concept for the TWIKE 5 has to do with the vehicle’s registration.
-The registration process for three-wheelers is significantly less expensive than for four-wheeled passenger cars.
-The difference here is in the single-digit millions (for a three-wheeler, EU class L5e, US motorcycle) compared to the mid-three-digit millions (for a four-wheeled passenger car, vehicle class M).
-The lower initial costs allow for economic efficiency even in small series production.
+The reason we are sticking with the three-wheeled design for the TWIKE 5 is linked to the vehicle’s registration.
+The registration process for three-wheelers is significantly less costly than for four-wheeled cars.
+The difference here is between a single-digit million figure (for a three-wheeler, EU Class L5e, US Motorcycle) and a mid-three-digit million figure (for a four-wheeled car, Vehicle Class M).
+The lower initial costs make it economically viable even in small-scale production runs.

 In addition, there is no power limit for the L5e vehicle class (in contrast to the four-wheeled L7e class), which enables us to launch the new TWIKE 5 with a maximum speed of 190 km/h on the market.
 In the USA, tricycles are also classified as “motorcycles” if they meet certain motorcycle criteria (e.g. handlebars instead of a steering wheel).
 The lower registration requirements associated with this are another good reason for us to stick with the tricycle in view of a possible expansion into the US market.